sifsuska/UN-Handbook/design/sections/06-1-reproduce-button.md

 #### Key Design Decisions

 **Semantic Configuration**: The extension only passes semantic names (`tier: "heavy"`, `imageFlavor: "gpu"`) to the Helm chart.
-The actual resource allocations and image repositories are defined server-side in the Helm chart templates (Section 6.4).
+The actual resource allocations and image repositories are defined server-side in the Helm chart templates (see ["Chapter Session" Helm Chart](#component-5-chapter-session-helm-chart)).

 **No Hard-Coded Infrastructure**: The Lua script contains no CPU values, memory amounts, or image tags.
 This ensures infrastructure changes don't require re-rendering the static handbook site.